Themaco-Digital-Architects/serverless-typescript-template/README.md

 ### SAM tests - run locally
 SAM, based on a Docker, offers the possibility to locally tests function.
 You need to follow [AWS CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-test-and-debug.html) set up instruction.
 On visual studio code, for example, a AWS toolkit also necessary (amazonwebservices.aws-toolkit-vscode).
 It is mandatory to use `npm run sam`.
+As it runs the compilation, it could be a quick debug for modification on SAM template.
 You should be able to use breakpoint on your code.
 NOT IMPLEMENTED YET

 ### AWS console tests